Why & What

 Founded in 1996 by three of New York’s most acclaimed downtown theater artists—director Jim Simpson, designer Kyle Chepulis and playwright Mac Wellman—the award-winning Flea Theater was originally formed out of the purely artistic impulse to create “a joyful hell in a small space”.
 Brash, energetic and dedicated, we quickly became a downtown beacon for creative artists of every discipline, and for audiences seeking bold and inventive work.

+Producing Director Carol Ostrow joined Simpson at the helm of The Flea in 2001.
 Soon a more formal mission was born: to present distinctive work that raises the standards of Off-Off-Broadway for artists & audiences alike.
 Comfortable seats and decent dressing rooms became as much a part of our goal as our commitment to supporting talented artists with big ideas.
+In May of 2015, The Flea welcomed Niegel Smith as Artistic Director and the next chapter of The Flea began.

 Each year The Flea presents and produces dozens of new works in an environment that is professional, welcoming, and intimate.
 As a testament to our success, Flea artists have been honored with two OBIE Awards, an Otto Award and, in May 2004, The Flea was given a Drama Desk Award for Distinguished Achievement commending our dedication to adventurous theater.
 With the continued participation of our founders and an ever-growing community of diverse and creative talents, The Flea strives to represent the wide range of what is possible Off-Off-Broadway.

-In the 16 years since its founding, The Flea has evolved from a small downtown theater in the heart of TriBeCa to a bustling multi-disciplinary performance complex that is an active member of its Lower Manhattan community.
-Especially known for our early support of emerging innovators such as Sarah East Johnson, Kathy Supové, and Nicholas Leichter, we are also recognized for presenting the experimental work of established artists including Adam Rapp, Len Jenkin, A.R.
-Gurney, Karen Finley, Will Eno and Elizabeth Swados, among others.
+In the 20 years since its founding, The Flea has evolved from a small downtown theater in the heart of TriBeCa to a bustling multi-disciplinary performance complex that is an active member of its Lower Manhattan community.
+Especially known for our early support of emerging innovators such as Sarah East Johnson, Kathy Supové, and Nicholas Leichter, we are also recognized for presenting the experimental work of established artists including A.R.
+Gurney, Adam Rapp, Len Jenkin, Roger Rosenblatt, Karen Finley, Will Eno and Elizabeth Swados, among others.

 A seminal early production was The Guys, by Anne Nelson, which captured the hearts and minds of New York City after 9/11.
 With The Flea just a few short blocks from Ground Zero, The Guys turned into an extraordinary community phenomenon and played to 13 months of sold-out houses before being made into a feature film.
 By the end of its run, it had featured a rotating cast that included Sigourney Weaver, Bill Murray, Susan Sarandon, Tim Robbins, Bill Irwin, Carol Kane, Amy Irving, and Anthony La Paglia, among others, and drew more than 12,000 people.
 The Guys returned to The Flea in September 2006 for a special five-year-anniversary run.

 The Flea rents three floors of a converted Tribeca factory, with administrative offices in the sub-basement.
 Both of our state-of-the-art theaters are fully equipped, with our 74-seat main theater on the street level and a 40-seat theater one flight down.
 Despite our tiny capacity, more than 17,000 adventurous New Yorkers make their way to The Flea each year.
 Because of the huge variety in our shows, we see students, uptown residents, downtown enthusiasts—in short, as diverse a group in age, interests, and ethnicity as lives in the city itself.
-And while our primary service area is Lower Manhattan, in recent years our burgeoning reputation has brought audiences and patrons from throughout the tri-state area.
+And while our primary service area is Lower Manhattan, in recent years our burgeoning reputation has brought audiences and patrons from throughout the tri-state area, across the country and around the globe.